jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

   --socket /run/jumpserver-pam/<configuration-id>/agent.sock
 ```

+Production applications should call the local confirmation endpoint automatically after validating a real connection and completing the switch.
+The command above is primarily for diagnostics and manual recovery.
+The Agent persists the confirmation locally first, then retries reporting it to Core through heartbeats, so a temporary Core outage does not require the application to confirm again.

-A successful response contains `key`, `revision`, and `account_id`.
-Confirmation is idempotent and can be retried after a reporting network failure.
+A successful response contains `key`, `revision`, `account_id`, and `status: accepted`.
+Confirmation is idempotent.
 Never confirm merely because a file was written, a service restarted, or a Webhook arrived.

 ## Complete example: rotate one credential